-(D) DHS must contact TDMHMR to arrange for relocation to other facilities in the area in accordance with the resident's preference.
-A facility chosen for relocation must be in good standing with DHS and, if certified under Titles XVIII and XIX of the Social Security Act, must be in good standing under its contract.
+(D) HHSC must contact the LIDDA to arrange for resident relocation to other facilities in the area in accordance with the resident's preference.
+A facility chosen for relocation must be in good standing with HHSC and, if certified under Titles XVIII and XIX of the Social Security Act, must be in good standing under its contract.
 The facility chosen must be able to meet the needs of the resident;

-(E) if absolutely necessary, to prevent transport over substantial distances, DHS will grant a waiver to a receiving facility to temporarily exceed its licensed capacity, provided the health and safety of residents is not compromised and the facility can meet the increased demands for direct care personnel and dietary services.
-A facility may exceed its licensed capacity under these circumstances, monitored by DHS staff, until residents can be transferred to a permanent location;
+(E) if absolutely necessary, to prevent transport over substantial distances, HHSC will grant a waiver to a receiving facility to temporarily exceed its licensed capacity, provided the health and safety of residents is not compromised and the facility can meet the increased demands for direct care personnel and dietary services.
+A facility may exceed its licensed capacity under these circumstances, monitored by HHSC staff, until residents can be transferred to a permanent location;

 (F) with each resident transferred, the following reports, records, and supplies must be transmitted to the receiving institution: